2015 World Junior Figure Skating Championships

 The 2015 World Junior Figure Skating Championships was an international figure skating competition in the 2014–15 season.
-Commonly called "World Juniors" and "Junior Worlds", the event determined the World Junior champions in the disciplines of men's singles, ladies' singles, pair skating, and ice dancing.

 The event was held on 2–8 March 2015 at the newly constructed Tondiraba Ice Hall in Tallinn, Estonia.
+It determined the World Junior champions in the disciplines of men's singles, ladies' singles, pair skating, and ice dance.

 Records

 The following new junior records were set during this competition:

 Qualification

 The competition was open to skaters from ISU member nations who were at least 13 but not 19—or 21 for male pair skaters and ice dancers—before July 1, 2014, in their place of birth.
 National associations selected their entries according to their own criteria but the ISU mandated that their selections achieve a minimum technical elements score (TES) at an international event prior to the Junior Worlds.

 The term "Junior" in ISU competition refers to age, not skill level.
 Skaters may remain age-eligible for Junior Worlds even after competing nationally and internationally at the senior level.
 At junior events, the ISU requires that all programs conform to junior-specific rules regarding program length, jumping passes, types of elements, etc.